 Solid Black Underwings: Smallest to Largest, Similar Species Paired

 Catocala andromedae, Gloomy Underwing, (wingspan: 40-50mm).
-Black underwings and dark grey fringe of hws, coupled with dark i.m. of fws help to identify this species.
+Black underwings and dark grey fringe of hws, coupled with dark inner margin of forewings help to identify this species.
 There is also a very dark "flying saucer" shape, adjoining subreniform spot to midpoint of am line.
 The "teeth" of pm line short and blunt, outwardly edged with white.
 Subterminal line is also outwardly edged with white.

-** 8781 judith, Judith's Underwing, 45-55mm; one of smaller "black" underwings.
-Fw uniform light grey with thin, only slightly darkened antemedial, median & pm lines.
+** 8781 judith, Judith's Underwing, (wingspan: 45-55mm), yes, small "black" underwing.
+FW uniform light grey with thin, only slightly darkened am, median and pml lines.
 No darkened dashes (slight anal dash) or transverse lines.
-Reniform area slightly darkened while the area just before the subterminal line is a bit lighter.
+Reniform area slightly darkened while area just before subterminal line is bit lighter.
 Note absence of hw white fringe.
-Joe Garris photo.
+Joe Garris photo. yes

 ** 8782 Catocala flebilis, yes; Mournful, wingspan: 54-65mm.
 Diffuse black band runs from basal area to outer margin just below apex, interrupted by pale grey subreniform spot.
 Reniform spot is filled with brown; there is additional brown outside postmedial line.
 No anal dash as there is in angusi.
 The hindwings have white fringe.
 J. K. Adams image.

 Epione Underwing, wingspan: 55-65mm